Connected algebraic groups acting on three-dimensional Mori fibrations: Introduction

-\begin{remark*} If one could prove that, for any rational $\Q$-factorial Fano threefold $X$ of Picard rank $1$ with terminal singularities $($other than $\P(1,1,1,2)$ and $\P(1,1,2,3))$, there is always an $\Autz(X)$-equivariant birational map $X \dashrightarrow X'$ with $X'$ either being a smooth rational Fano threefold of Picard rank $1$ or belonging to one of the families \hyperlink{th:D_a}{$(a)$}--\hyperlink{th:D_bP1123}{$(j)$}, then over an algebraically closed field of characteristic zero we would recover the classification of Umemura $($see {\upshape \S\ref{sec:Umemura classification})} thanks to the work of \cite{KPS}. \end{remark*}
+\begin{remark*} We conjecture that, for any singular rational $\Q$-factorial Fano threefold $X$ of Picard rank $1$ with terminal singularities $($other than $\P(1,1,1,2)$ and $\P(1,1,2,3))$, there is always an $\Autz(X)$-equivariant birational map $X \dashrightarrow X'$ with $X'$ either being a smooth rational Fano threefold of Picard rank $1$ or belonging to one of the Families \hyperlink{th:D_a}{$(a)$}--\hyperlink{th:D_bP1123}{$(l)$} of Theorem~\ref{th:Ea}.